D3SXX/DHT-Reader/README.rst

 DHT-Reader
 ==============

-A Python program for scanning and analyzing data from DHT11, DHT21, and DHT22 sensors.
+A Python cli program for scanning and analyzing data from DHT11, DHT21, and DHT22 sensors.
 The program can record data into a text file, Excel file, and a PNG image.

 Introduction
 ------------